andersonmcook/klon/README.md

 ## Setup

-Define an implementation for an `Ecto.Schema`.
+Define an implementation for an `Ecto.Schema`:

 ```elixir
 defmodule Parent do